SSO nominated for Gramophone's Orchestra of the Year award

 The nine other nominees include heavyweights such as the Philharmonia Orchestra from Britain and the Berliner Philharmoniker from Germany.

-Chief executive officer of the SSO Chng Hak-Peng says: "We are very honoured and excited to be nominated for Gramophone's Orchestra of the Year 2021 Award.
+SSO chief executive Chng Hak-Peng says: "We are very honoured and excited to be nominated for Gramophone's Orchestra of the Year 2021 Award.
 It is particularly meaningful to receive this nomination in 2021, when an orchestra's recorded sound is the only way for many ensembles to reach their audiences."

 Launched in 1977 and organised by London-published classical music magazine Gramophone, the Gramophone Classical Music Awards are also referred to as the Oscars of the classical music world.